Regenerative Medicine and Stem Cells

 3) Generation of neural stem cells and motor neurons A

 This is a method to create neural stem cells or motor neurons.
-Motor neurons in the spinal cord, which innervate skeletal muscle, originate from neuroepithelial cells in a limited area of the developing spinal cord (neural tube).
+Motor neurons in the spinal cord, which innervate skeletal muscle, originate from neuroepithelial cells in the developing spinal cord.
 These motor neurons cannot renew, so any loss or degeneration usually causes fatal or irreversible neurological conditions, including paralysis or disorders such as childhood spinal muscular atrophy (SMA) and amyotrophic lateral sclerosis (ALS) in adults.

 The method is used to treat a variety of neurological disorders, including multiple sclerosis, Parkinson’s disease, ALS, Alzheimer’s disease, spinal cord injury, and stroke.